GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 Compute Engine for parallel processing with MapReduce on Hadoop.

 The application is not meant to maintain a persistent Hadoop cluster.
-Because the application uses scratch disks as storage for the Hadoop cluster, **all data on the Hadoop cluster instances, including data in HDFS (Hadoop Distributed FileSystem), will be lost** when the Hadoop cluster is torn down.
-Important data, such as input and output of MapReduce must be kept in persistent storage, such as [Google Cloud Storage](https://developers.google.com/storage/).
+Because the application is designed to delete all disks at the deletion of the cluster, **all data on the Hadoop cluster instances, including data in HDFS (Hadoop Distributed FileSystem), will be lost** when the Hadoop cluster is torn down.
+For persistent storage beyond the lifespan of the cluster, use external persistent storage, such as [Google Cloud Storage](https://developers.google.com/storage/).

 The application takes advantage of MapReduce tasks to parallelize the copy of